Three Wishes for Cinderella (1973 film): Plot

 The Stepmother and Dora realize they forgot to get new jewellery and go to town to choose it themselves.
 The Stepmother punishes Cinderella for impertinence again by forcing her to separate corn kernels from lentils.
 Once again, the doves help Cinderella.
 She visits her owl, wishing she had the same freedom to come and go.
 She wishes she had a disguise so she could venture out.
 One hazelnut drops from the twig and magically opens to show a complete hunter's outfit within.
 Suitably clothed, Cinderella goes into the woods, and sees the Prince with a hunting party.
 The lead huntsman shows a bejeweled ring that the King promises to the first hunter to shoot down a bird of prey.
 The hunters, including the Prince, cannot do so.
 Cinderella shoots it down, then shoots the arrow from the Prince's hand.
 Impressed by the "young huntsman," he puts the ring on Cinderella's gloved hand.
 He asks her to do better by shooting a pine cone from the top of a tree.
 She does so and then slips away as he marvels at her marksmanship.
 Chasing after her, he finds her high in a tree in her own clothes, refusing to tell where the "young huntsman" went.

 The Stepmother and Dora leave for the castle ball.
 Visiting her owl, Cinderella wishes she could go, then wonders if she could get another outfit.
 A second hazelnut opens to reveal a lavish ball gown.
 Her horse is also saddled with an ornate sidesaddle.
 Riding to the castle, she makes her way to the ballroom.
 Donning a veil, she greets the Prince, who was tired of being pursued by the female guests.
 He finds the veiled stranger mysterious and charming.
 The King and Queen are amazed at his softened manner.
 She refuses to accept his proposal unless he can solve a riddle, which referenced their earlier meetings.
 She runs out and the Prince gives chase, following her back to her village.
 There, he has the women try on the slipper Cinderella had lost.
-Meanwhile, the Prince plays a game of darts against a mysterious figure known only as "Robin".
 The Stepmother and Dora return.
 Seeing the Prince, they scheme to snare him, tying up Cinderella and stealing her clothing.
 When he asks that the disguised Dora try on the slipper, the Stepmother snatches it and they ride away in a sled.
 The Prince chases until the sled falls into a pond.
 Seeing that it is actually Dora, he takes the slipper and returns to the village.